alexandremr01/MinesweeperAI/README.md

 - nh_csp for non-heuristic CSP.
 - l4ms for supervised learning agent.

 The CSP can play in any board size.
-The remaining agents can only play in 8x8 board.
+The remaining agents can only play in an 8x8 board.

 Usage: